Nikolai Valentinov

-Nikolai Vladislavovich Valentinov (Rusaian: Николай Владиславович Валентинов; 18 May 1880 – 26 July 1964) was a Russian philosopher, journalist and economist.
+Nikolai Vladislavovich Valentinov (Russian: Николай Владиславович Валентинов; 18 May 1880 – 26 July 1964) was a Russian philosopher, journalist and economist.
 A member of the Russian Social Democratic Workers' Party (RSDRP), he was an exponent of empirio-criticism.
 He was also known as Nikolai Valentinov-Volski and, later, as E. Yurevski.

 Biography

 Early years

 Nikolai Vladislavovich Volski was born in Morshansk, in the Tambov Governorate of the Russian Empire, in 1879.
 His family was of Lithuanian origin.

 As a student at the St. Petersburg Technological Institute, Volski became involved in the revolutionary movement.
 At first he sympathised with the Narodniki (populists) and became affiliated with some of the early Socialist-Revolutionary circles.
 Later he discovered Marxism and became involved in the Social-Democratic party.

 In 1898, Volski was arrested and banished to Ufa.
 In 1900, after his release, he moved to Kiev, where he attended the Polytechnic and resumed his revolutionary activities.
 He also met his future wife Valentina there; in her honour he came to use the pseudonym 'Nikolai Valentinov'.
 During these years, Valentinov-Volski undertook a thorough study of Marxism, reading Karl Marx' magnum opus Capital and writings by Georgi Plekhanov and Vladimir Lenin.
 He also took an interest in contemporary philosophy of science, especially in the empirio-criticism and empirio-monist theories of Ernst Mach and Richard Avenarius.